fuzzyextractor/fuzzyextractor-security/README.md

 ``entropy-leech.cpp`` computes the entropy for various threshold.

-``curve.ipynb`` is a jupter notebook file to fit the curve and analyze the security.
+``farfrr.ipynb`` is a jupter notebook file to fit the curve and analyze the security.